freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-Which of the following is true about `position: relative`?
+Which of the following properties is used to offset a positioned element from its normal position?

 #### --distractors--

-Child elements with `position: absolute` will be positioned relative to the nearest positioned ancestor, whether that is `relative` or `absolute`.
+`float`

 ---

-A `position: relative` element does not occupy any space within the document flow.
+`padding-right`

 ---

-Relative positioning allows an element to overlap sibling elements without affecting their layout.
+`margin-right`

 #### --answer--

-The `position: relative` element keeps its space in document flow, absolutely positioned children are positioned relative to the parent.
+`right`

 ### --question--